bixbydevelopers/capsule-samples-collection/library-phone-call-example/README.md

 `Start`

-You can either tap on the cell-card or run `send feedback`
+You can either tap on the cell-card or say `Call this business`

 To properly test this, you'll need to do on-device testing.
 You may edit the phone number in `FindBusiness.js` as appropriate